DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 ## 2.x Layer 1 - DID Functional Requirements

-### 2.x.x As a user I want to create a DID-agent contained within a directory on my machine
+### 2.x.x As a user I want to initiate a DID-agent inside a directory on my machine

 **Scenario 1:**